Emmanuel International Canada: Project Countries & National Offices

 Emmanuel International has projects in 8 countries around the world: Brazil, Haiti, Malawi, South Africa, Sudan, Tanzania, Uganda and the Philippines.
 EI's national offices are located in Australia, Brazil, Canada (EICanada), Malawi, the Philippines, the United Kingdom and the United States.

 The International Office's role is to manage, administer, and coordinate the affairs of EI around the world in cooperation with the EI national offices.
 The International Office shares office space with EICanada in Stouffville, Ontario, north of Toronto.
 The role of each national office is to manage and coordinate the work of EI in the project countries, recruit personnel and raise funds for EI-sponsored project country programs.

 Fundraising

 One of EICanada's main functions as a national office is to raise funds for the purposes of financially implementing and sustaining the organization's various overseas projects.

-In addition to traditional financial support for specific projects, EICanada gladly accepts relevant gifts-in-kind in partnership with donor companies, foundations, churches and individuals.
+In addition to traditional financial support for specific projects, EICanada accepts relevant gifts-in-kind in partnership with donor companies, foundations, churches and individuals.
 EICanada also has a number of other opportunities for donors to demonstrate their support for the organization's projects, including online donations.

 EICanada has a fund-matching program through the Canadian Partnership Branch of the Canadian International Development Agency (CIDA).
 Every CIDA-approved EICanada project receives two-thirds of the funds needed from the Canadian government to finance the project.

 EICanada is a registered charity with the Canada Revenue Agency – Charity # 11889 9277 RR0001.